David-OConnor/dynamics/README.md

 ## Using with GPU

+We use the [Cudarc](https://github.com/coreylowman/cudarc) library for GPU (CUDA) integration.

-Rust setup with cudarc.
+Rust setup example with Cudarc.
 Pass this to the `step` function.
 ```rust
 let ctx = CudaContext::new(0).unwrap();
 let stream = ctx.default_stream();